eirslett/frontend-maven-plugin/README.md

 If you want to know how to configure the plugin, have a look at the example pom.xml: https://github.com/eirslett/frontend-maven-plugin/blob/master/src/it/example/pom.xml

+# Helper scripts
+During development, it's convenient to have the "npm", "grunt" and "karma" commands available on the command line.
+If you want that, use [those helper scripts](https://github.com/eirslett/frontend-maven-plugin/tree/master/src/it/example/helper-scripts)!

 ## To build this project:
 mvn clean install